travis-ci/docs-travis-ci-com/legal/privacy-policy.md

 We process personal data of Users or other individuals provided by a Customer (as a business that uses the Travis CI Software) on behalf of Customer, i.e. Customer remains the controller of such data and we act as data processor subject to a separate data processing agreement.

-A list of such data processing and third party providers that process personal data outside the EU is set forth here [add link to list below].
+A list of such data processing and third party providers that process personal data outside the EU is set forth [here](###could-my-data-be-transferred-to-or-shared-with-third-parties-are-my-data-processed-outside-the-eu-when-using-the-service).

 ## General